rootkovska/rootkovska.github.io/contact.md

 and the whole Public Sekurity business, turned the whole existance into a very psychedelic game.
 Obliging me to change terminals to change [all those IDs that entangle any and avery device nowadays](https://en.wikipedia.org/wiki/Clipper_chip).
 It's a game that I can't afford but ...
-I hope it will settle down one day.
+I hope it will settle down one day;
+thanks to some bravehearts (ex: Assange, Manning, Snowden), some governments (notably UK and US) introduced new small mods into their legal frameworks that hopefully will grant a bit more safety to their whistleblowers.
+And I hope mine will follow.
+Currently some german journalists are investigated.
+And the same is happening all over the world.

 There should be something like "medical mariuana exception" for all of us that can't live with all this crap in our working tools: "medical DRM exception".
+And it looks like Intel exempted some of its latest chips from having the CompuTrace/vPro/iAMT/ME crap Inside.

 And of course, it's pretty hard to catch up with all those Beebo-Frengu-Bubu-Cookuh 'social business projects' popping up everyday,